ashtroboy79/bank/README.md

 The time of a deposit and withdrawal will need to be stored together with the type of transaction, while I could've made a transaction class, the simplest method would be a hash of key value pairs representing date, credit, debit and balance, stored in a transaction history array.
 In order to test the recording of the deposit it was necessary to stub the date of the transaction, to do so I used the Timecop gem.

+## Installation of dependancies
+Use the following commands in a terminal program
+1. bundle install
+2. rspec --init

 ## Usage in a REPL such as irb
 :001 > require "./lib/statement.rb"
 :002 > require "./lib/account.rb"